bdelanghe/amz_sp_api/lib/reports-api-model/README.md

   processing_statuses: ['processing_statuses_example'], # Array<String> | A list of processing statuses used to filter reports.
   marketplace_ids: ['marketplace_ids_example'], # Array<String> | A list of marketplace identifiers used to filter reports.
 The reports returned will match at least one of the marketplaces that you specify.
   page_size: 10, # Integer | The maximum number of reports to return in a single call.
-  created_since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | The earliest report creation date and time for reports to include in the response, in ISO 8601 date time format.
+  created_since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | The earliest report creation date and time for reports to include in the response, in <a href='https://developer-docs.amazon.com/sp-api/docs/iso-8601'>ISO 8601</a> date time format.
 The default is 90 days ago.
 Reports are retained for a maximum of 90 days.
-  created_until: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | The latest report creation date and time for reports to include in the response, in ISO 8601 date time format.
+  created_until: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | The latest report creation date and time for reports to include in the response, in <a href='https://developer-docs.amazon.com/sp-api/docs/iso-8601'>ISO 8601</a> date time format.
 The default is now.
-  next_token: 'next_token_example' # String | A string token returned in the response to your previous request. nextToken is returned when the number of results exceeds the specified pageSize value.
-To get the next page of results, call the getReports operation and include this token as the only parameter.
-Specifying nextToken with any other parameters will cause the request to fail.
+  next_token: 'next_token_example' # String | A string token returned in the response to your previous request. `nextToken` is returned when the number of results exceeds the specified `pageSize` value.
+To get the next page of results, call the `getReports` operation and include this token as the only parameter.
+Specifying `nextToken` with any other parameters will cause the request to fail.
 }

 begin
+  #getReports
   result = api_instance.get_reports(opts)
   p result
 rescue AmzSpApi::ReportsApiModel::ApiError => e